bryandotnav/swe-project-1-cli-app/INSTRUCTIONS.md

   - A data layer (choose a name!) — handles the logic related to managing the data for your application.
 4. A `package.json` file exists and includes dependencies for the project

-**User Interaction (3 points)**
+**User Interaction (4 points)**
 1. Creates an interactive experience that responds to user choices using the `prompt-sync` package
 2. Provides warning messages when invalid input is provided and allows the user to try again.
 3. Provides confirmation messages when user actions are completed.
+4. All messages printed to the console have consistent spacing and are free of spelling and grammar mistakes.

-### Professionalism & Craftsmanship (6 points)
+### Professionalism & Craftsmanship (5 points)
 1. Code is functional and free of bugs.
 Does not throw errors when used under expected circumstances.
-2. Code is well-organized and adheres fully to style conventions (e.g. no linting errors).
-3. Variable/function names are descriptive, comments are concise and purposeful, no unused code remains.
+2. Code is well-organized, spacing is consistent, variable/function names are descriptive, comments are concise and purposeful, and no unused code remains.
-4. Commits are small, frequent, and have meaningful commit messages.
+3. Commits are small, frequent, and have meaningful commit messages.
-5. A branch is used for development while the `main` branch is always functional
+4. A branch is used for development while the `main` branch is always functional
-6. The `README.md` includes setup instructions, usage examples, and clear explanation of functionality.
+5. The `README.md` includes setup instructions, usage examples, and clear explanation of functionality.
 Writing is polished and accessible to peers.

 ### Reflection (2 points)
 In `REFLECTION.md`, respond to the following prompts: